Common editing tasks

 - Disadvantages: Expensive (though you can buy a subscription for just a month or two which might be enough for a single project).
 Steep learning curve.
 Requires a fairly powerful computer.

-Pixlr is an online editor.
+This photo editor is part of Canva, an easy-to-use, free online design program that deals with most of the design needs for common marketing tasks.
 You go to the website and do all of your editing online — there’s no software to install.

 - Disadvantages: You must be online when using it, fairly basic feature set.